GitHubSergio/photodiary/README.md

 - During the project I also took on board the challenge to implement InputAccessoryView for Android

 I built this app to play with the points in the above list.
 It started with RN 0.61 and I then upgraded it to RN 0.62.2.
 Definitely not an app ready for production but good project to experiment and explore.
+Below I listed some highlights that I enjoyed exploring and some personal comments.

 ## LoginScreen